Cyclic dominance in a two-person Rock-Scissors-Paper game: Definitions and preliminaries

 \end{definition}

-A weaker form of attractiveness is established by Podvigina \cite{Podvigina2012} through the definition of fragmentary asymptotic stability. \begin{definition}[Definition 2 in \cite{Podvigina2012}] A compact invariant set $S$ is fragmentarily asymptotically stable (f.a.s.) if for any $\delta>0$
+A weaker form of attractiveness is established by Podvigina~(2012) through the definition of fragmentary asymptotic stability.
+In this case, the set of points attracted to $S$ needs to have positive measure but can be small (see Figure~\ref{fig:stability}(c)). \begin{definition}[Definition 2 in Podvigina~(2012)] A compact invariant set~$S$ is fragmentarily asymptotically stable if for any $\delta>0$

 \end{definition}